-Beth has spent her entire career working at the intersection of environmental policy and community development.
-She comes to the Salazar Center from the Gates Family Foundation, where she worked for 8 years, most recently as Senior Vice President for Natural Resources and Community Development.
+Beth is the Salazar Center’s inaugural director and has spent her entire career working at the intersection of environmental policy and community development.
+She came to the Salazar Center from the Gates Family Foundation, where she worked for eight years, most recently as Senior Vice President for Natural Resources and Community Development.
 Prior, she worked on community conservation program development in diverse places including Providence, Rhode Island; Zimbabwe, Southern Africa; and the Colorado Plateau.
 Born in Denver, she was Director of Parks and Environment for the redevelopment of the former Stapleton International Airport and a senior advisor and founder of Greenprint Denver for Mayor John Hickenlooper.
 She is the editor and co-author of How the West was Warmed: Climate Change in the Rocky Mountain West, a collection of essays published by Fulcrum Press in 2010.

 Communications and Engagement Manager

 Catie has been with the Salazar Center since 2019 and brings more than a decade of conservation-related communications, fundraising, and engagement experience to the team.
 Prior to joining the Center, she managed the Colorado Water Center’s grantmaking and outreach programs.
 In 2017, she moved to Colorado from Chicago, where she’d worked for the Field Museum of Natural History and Friends of the Forest Preserves in roles that directly supported landscape-scale conservation, science education and research, and grassroots advocacy.
 She currently serves as the board vice president of Friends of Lory State Park.
 Catie holds a master’s degree in Human Dimensions of Natural Resources from CSU and a BA in political science from Northwestern University.
 She lives in Fort Collins with her husband and their three black cats and is an avid backpacker, hunter, and Rockies fan.